saadmk11/redis-search-django/README.md

 ```

 - **`model`** (Required): Django Model class to index.
-- **`auto_index`** (Default: `True`, Optional): If True, the model will be indexed on create/update/delete.
+- **`auto_index`** (Default: `True`, Optional): If True, the model instances will be indexed on create/update/delete.
 - **`fields`** (Default: `[]`, Optional): List of model fields to index.
 (Do not add `OneToOneField`, `ForeignKey` or `ManyToManyField` here.
 These need to be explicitly added to the Document class using `EmbeddedJsonDocument`.)
 - **`select_related_fields`** (Default: `[]`, Optional): List of fields to use on `queryset.select_related()`.
 - **`prefetch_related_fields`** (Default: `[]`, Optional): List of fields to use on `queryset.prefetch_related()`.
 - **`related_models`** (Default: `{}`, Optional): Dictionary of related models.
-  you need to specify the fields **related_name** and if it is a `ManyToManyField` or a `ForeignKey` Field then specify `"many": True`.
+  You need to specify the fields `related_name` and if it is a `ManyToManyField` or a `ForeignKey` Field then specify `"many": True`.
-  These are used to update the document data if any of the related model instance is updated.
+  These are used to update the document data if any of the related model instances are updated.
-  `related_models` will be used when a related object is saved that contributes to the document.
+  `related_models` will be used when a related object is saved/added/removed/deleted that contributes to the document.

 For `redis-om` specific options checkout [redis-om docs](https://github.com/redis/redis-om-python/blob/main/docs/models.md)

 #### Global Options

-You can add these options to `settings.py`:
+You can add these options to your Django `settings.py` File:

 - **`REDIS_SEARCH_AUTO_INDEX`** (Default: `True`): Enable or Disable Auto Index when model instance is created/updated/deleted for all document classes.
 - **`REDIS_OM_URL`** (Default: `redis://localhost:6379`): Redis Server URL.